divanoLetto/VirtualRealityGameDRL/README.md

-# Deep Reinforcement Learning On A Virtual Reality Videogame
+# Deep Reinforcement Learning on Virtual Reality Videogame
-## project of Computer Graphics and 3D
+## Project of Computer Graphics and 3D